 Tom is a consultant and investor with years of experience in banking and real estate, including at First National Bank of Boston and Pacific Realty.
 He founded Easton Investment Company to invest in and help grow start-up companies.
 A graduate of Harvard College, Tom served in the Navy for 5 years.
 Tom has also served on several educational nonprofit boards as well as on town committees in Lincoln and Maynard, where he lives.

-Sarah Caputo, Member
+Sarah Caputo, Secretary

 Sarah is a nonprofit fundraising consultant who has worked for two decades to improve the capacity of educational and nonprofit organizations.
 She has done work for organizations ranging from Stanford University to Buckingham Brown & Nichols School and Common Impact.
 Most recently she worked for five years with Bridge Boston Charter School, a public charter school in Roxbury focused on serving the highest need student populations in Boston.
 Sarah’s engagement with C4RJ began with a consulting engagement where she developed a deep appreciation for C4RJ’s role in the criminal justice process.
 Sarah received a B.A. from Dartmouth College and an M.A. in Higher Education Administration from Harvard University.
 She and her husband Tom live in Belmont with their twin daughters.